 Writing Only For Yourself

 Now, if you aren’t in it to make any money or you don’t care much about your views, then by all means make your blog a personal diary.
 Though if you want to grow, you want to write useful articles for your audience.
 One of the most common blogging mistakes I see is people using their blog as a personal journal, which is all fine and dandy but not if you want to be a business.
 I promise, most people do not care about what you did on vacation.
-Your readers basically want to know what your article can give them, what it can help them with.
+Your readers basically want to know what your article can give them, and what it can help them with.
 So, give them what they want.

 Not Knowing The Audience

 This goes along with the aforementioned blogging mistake, but so many people do not know their audience.
 Who are you writing for?
 A good way to find this out is to check your Google analytics.
-Personally, my largest target audience is women from ages 25-35.
+Personally, my largest target audience is women from ages 25 to 35.
 So I want to write what they want to read.
 Of course, you want to keep your voice and your message, but you want to be helpful as well.
 You can do a poll on your social media, asking what people want to hear and read about.
-People love taking about themselves and giving their opinions online, so this is a great way to gauge your audience and tailor content around them.
+People love talking about themselves and giving their opinions online, so this is a great way to gauge your audience and tailor content around them.

 Your Site Is Hard To Read